 Cataract Surgery in San Diego

 Are you experiencing blurred or cloudy vision from a cataract that is making it difficult for you to live your everyday life?
-At New Freedom Eye Center in San Diego Dr. Burns has many years’ experience performing cataract eye surgery, during which time he has helped numerous patients throughout Southern California regain clear, crisp vision.
+At New Freedom Eye Center in San Diego in San Diego, Dr. Burns has many years of experience performing cataract eye surgery, during which time he has helped numerous patients throughout Southern California regain clear, crisp vision.
 Dr. Burns frequently treats cataracts patients from San Diego, Temecula, Sun City, Hemet and Murrieta.
 He performs each cataracts procedure with the utmost attention and dedication, consistently delivering results that meet or surpass the expectations of his patients.
 Please explore this page to learn more about cataract surgery and advanced intraocular lens implants (IOLs) offered by Dr. Burns.

-“If I would have known I was going to live this long, I would have taken better care of myself.
+“If I would have known I was going to live this long, I would have taken better care of myself.”